This article was originally published by TRT World on October 25, 2016.

 It’s a sordid tale, and for Venezuela, a familiar one.
 In the 1950s a military dictatorship spent lavishly amidst an oil boom before a liberal democratic regime replaced it ahead of an oil bust in the 1960s, leaving the budding government to fend with accumulated debts and rising poverty.
 Then in the 1970s, the Mideast oil embargo shot prices to historic highs, and Venezuela embarked on a spending and debt spree even more spectacular than the one before, raising quality of life and making Venezuela the envy of the region.
 But when oil prices collapsed in the early 1980s, two decades of rising inequality, political turmoil, and social unrest followed before Venezuelans in 1999 elected as President Hugo Chávez, a former military officer who promised to make government responsive to the needs of those left out of the oil pie.
 And he did, when crude prices again rose sharply in the early 2000s, implementing massive public spending and social programs he later dubbed “socialism of the 21st century.”
 And as before, when oil prices plummeted in 2014, so did the gains of the boom years.

 That Venezuelan governments of different stripes have succumbed to the highs and lows of oil’s swan song makes the petro-state explanation compelling.
-It suggest a structural problem that goes beyond who is in power, or how.
+It suggests a structural problem that goes beyond who is in power, or how.
 What it doesn’t explain is why the scale and scope of the current crisis is decidedly more severe than during previous busts.
 This in turn has led some to point to a different culprit: socialism.

 What Role Did Chávez and Socialism Play?